 Box jumps are a wonderful drill for you to program into your training in order to help you to develop athleticism, explosive power, and for helping you to develop a respectable level of relative strength.
 To potentiate your nervous system for strength and performance you want to properly implement box jumps .
 This will benefit you for both athleticism and day to day functional life.

-A well executed program including box jumps will undoubtedly make you stronger, thus allowing you to put more weight on the bar to further enhance your other strength gainzzz.
-Look at it this way…if the name of the game is force production then the box jump is a great drill for that very reason.
-The simple answer is that box jumps can be a hell of an exercise to include into your program if they are done properly.
+If you’re including box jumps into your current strength and conditioning workouts it will undoubtedly help to make you stronger, thus allowing you to put more weight on the bar to further enhance your other strength gains.
+Since the name of the game is force production then the box jump is a great drill for helping you to develop significant force production moving off of the ground.
+If they are done properly box jumps can be a hell of an exercise to include into your program.

 Why Box Jumps Shouldn’t Be For Conditioning…

-For starters, when using a box height roughly between knee and hip height for an experienced athlete I want the athlete to be able to jump and land in a quarter squat position on top of the box.
+For starters, when using box jumps for part of athletic development I prefer using a box height roughly between knee and hip height for an experienced athlete.
+The reason here is that I want the athlete to be able to jump and land in a quarter squat position on top of the box.

 Another point worth mentioning is that by stampeding the box jumps and treating them like a conditioning drill fatigue may bring on other unwanted problems.
-Some examples of other problems that can be brought on by fatigue is excessive and repetitive knee valgus upon landing, as well as missed jumps and sloppy jumps which may end up in falls and busted shins.
+Some examples here might include a few things.
+Excessive and repetitive knee valgus upon landing, missed jumps, and sloppy jumps may end up in falls and busted shins.

 - Begin about 2 to 3 feet away from the box.